sup/pylol/README.md

 =====

-A Python wrapper for Riot Games' League of Legends API (may not be up to date with API latest specifications - see last commit for dates)
+A Python wrapper for Riot Games' League of Legends API (may not be up to date with API latest specifications)

 Description
 =========